Philadelphia Nursing Home Elderly Restraint Lawyer

 As with most nursing home negligence in Pennsylvania, physical abuse and improper restraints are especially likely in homes with staffing problems.
 High resident-to-staff ratios may save money for the home’s management, but they can overwork staff members, leaving them without the time they need to give residents’ needs their full attention.
 High turnover at homes exposes residents to a parade of changing caregivers who don’t always remember or care about their needs.
 It may also indicate wider problems with management.
 Both situations create gaps in supervision that abusive staff members can use to cover their tracks.

 If you have discovered abuse of a loved one at a nursing home, state and local authorities may already be investigating.
 When accusations are substantiated, nursing home staff members and the homes themselves may pay fines or lose their professional licenses.
 In cases of elder abuse, local prosecutors may also file criminal charges.
 These are good and necessary steps to protect the public — but they can leave victims and families as an afterthought.
 Our Philadelphia nursing home abuse lawyers can help families recover the high hospital bills and other costs of abuse at a home.
 In cases where the state won’t take action, it can also expose unacceptable practices at a home and prevent other families from falling victim.

-The law firm of Rosenbaum & Associates represents families in Philadelphia, its New Jersey suburbs and all of Pennsylvania in legal claims over abuse at nursing homes.
+The medical malpractice law firm of Rosenbaum & Associates represents families in Philadelphia, its New Jersey suburbs and all of Pennsylvania in legal claims over abuse at nursing homes.
 If your family has been victimized, don’t hesitate to call us for help deciding what to do next.
-For a free evaluation of your case, please call us toll-free at 1-800-7-LEGAL-7 (1-800-753-4257) or send a message through our Web site.
+For a free evaluation of your case, please call us toll-free at 1-888-664-6974 or send a message through our Web site.